Acquisition financing: a comprehensive guide for business growth

 For example, according to a recent survey, private equity was the top choice for 24% of respondents, while non-bank lenders and cash reserves ranked second and third at 21% and 16%, respectively.

 Which method to choose?
 How do business acquisition loans work?
-And how to prepare for financing a business acquisition?
+And how can you prepare for financing a business acquisition?
 Find the answers to these questions in the article below.

 What is acquisition finance?